Abdalla-Eldoumani/islam-extension/README.md

 3. **Use preset buttons** for quick setup (30s, 1m, 5m, 15m)
 4. **Allow notifications** when Chrome asks for permission

-> **⚠️ Note**: The notification toggle button may occasionally be unresponsive.
-If it doesn't work immediately, please be persistent and try again after a few moments.
-We're actively working to resolve this issue.

 ## 🛠️ Technical Details

 ### Built With